Hazleton Township, Buchanan County, Iowa

-Hazleton Township is one of sixteen townships in Buchanan County, Iowa, USA.
+Hazleton Township is one of sixteen townships in Buchanan County, Iowa, United States.
 As of the 2000 census, its population was 1,733.

 Geography

 Hazleton Township covers an area of 36.36 sqmi and contains one incorporated settlement, Hazleton.
 The unincorporated community of Bryantsburg is also located in the township.
 According to the USGS, it contains five cemeteries: Floral Hills Memorial Gardens, Fontana, Hazleton, Kint and Saint Marys.